kvakvs/beam-wisdoms/docs/source/otp-cpp-ramblings.rst

 branch miss ratio, thus improving the performance.

 Another success story: Porting MAME (multiple arcade machine emulator) from C to modern C++ https://www.youtube.com/watch?v=wAUnUWYaA5s
+The intro to what is MAME and why it is so huge goes till 26min then the conversion story begins.

 Portability Benefits
 --------------------